-The City remains the County seat and has been seen as the center of government and commerce for the area.
-Over the last few decades however, more retail, commercial, and industrial activity has departed Cortland for neighboring towns or exited the County altogether.
+The City is the County seat and considered the center of government and commerce for the area.
+Over the last few decades however, more retail, commercial, and industrial activity had departed Cortland for neighboring towns or exited the County altogether.
 Much of Cortland County remains predominately rural.
 Cortland is located along Interstate 81, between Binghamton to the south and Syracuse to the north, making it an important central location in the State of New York.

-The City holds a high percentage of the overall County's population for a variety of reasons:
+The City hosts 37.51% of the overall County's population for a variety of reasons: